 Step 2: Microwave it for 2 minutes until extremely hot.
 Meanwhile, place butter in a heatproof bowl or on a plate.

 The more butter your recipe calls for, the larger the bowl or plate (holding the butter) should be.
 In other words, you don’t want a huge pile of butter in a small bowl.
-You want it slightly spread out so all the pieces can warm up quickly and evenly.
+Spread it out so the pieces of butter can warm up quickly and evenly.

 - 2 cups water